ismo-karkkainen/terrain/README.md

 be in a single line, as the programs read input one line at a time and produce output for each line before reading the next line.

+YAML inside code blocks is used by specificjson, extracted using edicta, to produce source code that handles I/O. See repositories parallel to this one.

 # Usage

 ## generatechanges